Scheduling an Appointment

 Your Responsibilities as a Client

-As a client of Counseling and Psychiatric Services, you have certain responsibilities:
+As a client of Counseling Services, you have certain responsibilities:

 - ACTIVE PARTICIPATION: For counseling treatment to be effective, it is necessary for you to take an active role in the process.
 Participation involves: